mermaid-js/mermaid/docs/syntax/flowchart.md

     Start --> Stop
 ```

-## Flowchart Orientation

 Possible FlowChart orientations are:

-- TB - top to bottom
+- TB - Top to bottom
-- TD - top-down/ same as top to bottom
+- TD - Top-down/ same as top to bottom
-- BT - bottom to top
+- BT - Bottom to top
-- RL - right to left
+- RL - Right to left
-- LR - left to right
+- LR - Left to right

 ## Node shapes